Logius-standaarden/fsc-core/draft-fsc-core-00.md

 Document between Peers defining which interactions between Peers are possible.

-*Contract Manager:*
+*Manager:*

-The Contract Manager manages Contracts and configures Inways and Outways based on information from a Directory and Contracts.
+The Manager manages Contracts and configures Inways and Outways based on information from a Directory and Contracts.

 *Grant:*